 Socrates (an Ancient Greek philosopher) once said around the year 430 BC, “By all means, marry.
 If you get a good wife, you’ll become happy; if you get a bad one, you’ll become a philosopher…”

 In today’s world, if you marry the wrong woman, she will take 50% of your assets in divorce court and you will also have to pay child support, even if she cheated on you before divorcing you, or was emotionally abusive in the relationship.

 My advice is to:

 - Don’t accept second best: Choose a woman who is truly compatible with you, rather than accepting whatever you can get and then trying to make it work.

 - Trust your gut instinct: If your gut instinct is telling you that she’s not the girl for you, then she probably isn’t.
-Dump her and find a new woman.
+End the relationship and find a new woman.

 - Deepen the love: Instead of making the mistake that millions of divorced couples have made, be smart and deepen the love, respect and attraction between yourself and your woman, rather than allowing the relationship to become stale.

 - Make her proud to be with you: Be the man that she wants to stay with for life by continuing to reach for your true potential as a man.